pinkishgem/WordPress-tailwindcss-starter-theme/README.md

 ## Last Update Oct.
 27 2021

-Added the function inc/add-classes.php.
+* Added the function inc/add-classes.php.
 It will grab elements in the content of a WordPress post or page and add designated classes to it.
 Built in functions are to fix image and figure displays.
 Also has a feature to make tables display with styles.
+* Added a jpg of all the included colours for easy reference

 ## Built With